microsoft/healthfutures-evagg/README.md

 ### Pre-PR checks

 Before submitting any PR for review, please verify that linting checks pass (`make lint`) and that tests pass with acceptable coverage for any new code (`make test`).
-All Pre-PR checks can be run in a single command via `make ci`.
+All pre-PR checks can be run in a single command via `make ci`.

 ## Trademarks